Submit request or call to make an appointment.

 A complex single ventricle repair is tailored to the type of defect and many other factors.
 It takes experience, skill and training to match the right treatment with your child’s unique condition.

-The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
-With our network of remote diagnostic and treatment services in Kentucky and Southern Indiana, your child can stay close to home for quality care.
+Norton Children’s Heart Institute has a network of remote diagnostic and treatment services in Kentucky and Southern Indiana.
 Our specialists at Norton Children’s Heart Institute will be able to identify a treatment plan that is specially designed for your child’s type of complex single ventricle.

 A complex single ventricle defect is a serious heart condition that causes one ventricle of the heart to have to do the workload of two ventricles.
 Patients also have lower oxygen levels than expected.
 A child with a complex single ventricle may need two or three heart surgeries during the first three years of life.

 The overall goal of the surgeries is to separate the body’s two circulation paths, allowing the child’s oxygen saturation to become normal, or as close to normal as possible.
 After all repair stages are completed, the patient’s single ventricle will pump blood to the body and blood will passively return to the lungs without the use of a “right-sided” ventricle.

 Depending on a child’s specific condition, the following procedures may be used:

 After having the procedures that separate the two body’s circulations, oxygen saturation levels in the blood will become normal or near normal.
 However, these patients are still left with a single-ventricle heart.
 This means the heart will have difficulty pumping the amount of blood the body needs (cardiac output).
 Children with a single ventricle can live active and eventful lives, but they may not be able to exert themselves like children with two ventricles.